-With hardware and software-defined thin clients offering advanced performance, it’s now worth considering turning those dinosaur PCs and notebooks into thin client devices, whether replacing those devices with traditional thin client hardware or extending the useful life of existing IT assets and rejuvenating the performance of the end-user experience.
+With hardware and software-defined endpoints offering advanced performance, it’s now worth considering turning those dinosaur PCs and notebooks into endpoint devices, whether replacing those devices with traditional endpoint hardware or extending the useful life of existing IT assets and rejuvenating the performance of the end-user experience.

-Thin client technology has advanced to the point it is actually a better match for today’s organizations who need to stay one step ahead of digital transformation in order to succeed.
-Thin clients, with high-application performance functionality, can support the myriad of digital technologies that come with digital transformation, and they are uniquely equipped to respond quickly, freed from the slow, expensive process of swapping PCs.
+Endpoint technology has advanced to the point it is actually a better match for today’s organizations who need to stay one step ahead of digital transformation in order to succeed.
+Endpoints, with high-application performance functionality, can support the myriad of digital technologies that come with digital transformation, and they are uniquely equipped to respond quickly, freed from the slow, expensive process of swapping PCs.

 Jeff Kalberg is Technology Evangelist and Senior Presales Engineer at IGEL Technology.

 Note: This article initially appeared in APM Digest on January 12, 2017.